top of page

 I went to The Stolen Cup Cafe for late lunch.
 I had always like the vibes of The Stolen Cup and their rustic decorations.
 After going through their menu, I ordered an icy coco latte and smoked duck croissant with salad.
 Not something too heavy so I could still go for dinner later.

-Then, my usual afternoon rest in the guest house.
+Then, my usual afternoon rest back in the guest house.
 One thing about big room was the length of time needed for the air-conditioner to cool it — almost two hours.

 I did not planned to visit the Portuguese Settlement this evening.
 It was a “spur of the moment” when I read about it while searching for toddy — yes, the same coconut palm wine that I tried in Kluang.